openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

 Steps `1`-`2` help to setup working environment and download a pre-trained model.
 Steps `3.a`-`3.c` demonstrate how the pre-trained model can be exported to OpenVINO compatible format and run as a live-demo.
-If you are unsatisfied by the model quality, steps `4.a`-`4.c` help you to prepare datasets, evaluate pre-trained model and run finetuning.
+If you are unsatisfied by the model quality, steps `4.a`-`4.c` help you to prepare datasets, evaluate pre-trained model and run fine-tuning.
 You can repeat steps `4.b` - `4.c` until you get acceptable quality metrics values on your data, then you can re-export model and run demo again (Steps `3.a`-`3.c`).

 ### 1. Change a directory in your terminal to domain directory